Random-Mathematician/Random-Mathematician.github.io/README.md

 - (07-29) Separating the global CSS into its own stylesheet for convenience.
 - (07-29) Writing this README.
 - (07-31) Redoing the formatting for tags and variables.
+- (08-04) Adding the DejaVu Serif font to the project.

+## About the fonts used

+The *DejaVu Serif* and *DejaVu Serif Bold* fonts are used in this project.
+Both TTF files are found inside the [fonts](/fonts/) folder and are intended only for use within the site.

+The *DejaVu* fonts are a font family based on the Bitstream Vera™ Fonts  v1.10, with the purpose of providing a wider character set.
+The files were obtained from [the DejaVu GitHub page](https://dejavu-fonts.github.io/) and there resides the information and documentation.
+A copy of the [description](/fonts/DejaVu.md) of the fonts and their [license](/fonts/LICENSE) from said page can be found inside the fonts folder at their respective links.